greatestq/ME494-Data-Driven-Methods/README.md

 # ME494-Data Driven Methods
  2024 Spring Independent Study on Data Driven Methods in Mechanical Engineering

+This repository contains programming assignments and results for independent study ME493: Methods of Data-Driven Control.
+This independent study provides introduction to data-driven methods in the scope of mechanical engineering.
+Data-driven methods such as Proper Orthogonal Decomposition (POD), Dynamic Mode Decomposition (DMD), Eigen-Realization Algorithm (ERA), Sparse Identification of Non-Linear Dynamics (SINDY) are covered as part of introduction lectures.
+Then, a final project of one's choice is investigated.

+My colleague, Ben Aziel, has compiled a document describing the course's contents.
+The document can be viewed here: https://azielben.quarto.pub/me493-ddc/

+Below are some of the results that I have collected when trying to be more familiarized with the concepts that were introduced during the lectures.

 ## POD Analysis
 To practice POD analysis, we have taken a data set from  http://deepblue.lib.umich.edu/data/collections/kk91fk98z.
 The data set that I chose for this assignment is low Reynolds number airfoil DNS with angle of attack of 25 degrees and pitching frequency of 0.05 degrees.